-JART Comments (February 2021) Reference Source of Comment Applicant Response (June 2021) Altus Report Response (September 2021) JART Response (February 2022) Altus Response (June 2022) any financial liability to the public.
-113 Purpose of the Financial Impact Study: To demonstrate that there will be no public costs associated with the proposal throughout extraction, complete rehabilitation and any long term continuing mitigation and monitoring requirements, and to demonstrate that there will be adequate securities put in place, through an agreement or legislation, to ensure that the public and agencies will not be put at financial risk as a consequence of the approval.
+12. Purpose of the Financial Impact Study: To demonstrate that there will be no public costs associated with the proposal throughout extraction, complete rehabilitation and any long term continuing mitigation and monitoring requirements, and to demonstrate that there will be adequate securities put in place, through an agreement or legislation, to ensure that the public and agencies will not be put at financial risk as a consequence of the approval.
 The study does not demonstrate there will be no public cost associated with the application.
 Although there is mention of TOARC fees and other revenues paid to the municipalities, the study fails to address the increased expenditures that will be incurred.
 General Watson & Associates Economists Ltd. As confirmed to JART, Nelson has retained Altus to complete an updated financial impact study.
 This report should be completed in July and will be provided to JART upon completion.
-An analysis of increased municipal expenditures was incorporated into this version of the study. impact to the Region and City budgets, however, revisions are suggested.
-See comment #8.
-See response to #8 and # 10 above.
-1; Purpose of the Financial Impact Study: To demonstrate to what degree the proposal will create direct and indirect financial benefits or costs to the municipalities affected.
+An analysis of increased municipal expenditures was incorporated into this version of the study. • The estimated long-term costs upon the closing of the quarry should be identified (e.g. long-term monitoring, pumping, and any other costs).
+Although this is a cost to be funded by the applicant, should the applicant no longer own/maintain the property in the future (e.g. through bankruptcy or other means), the City and Region should understand the potential annual costs to continue with long-term monitoring, pumping, and any other related cost.
+13. Purpose of the Financial Impact Study: To demonstrate to what degree the proposal will create direct and indirect financial benefits or costs to the municipalities affected.
 As noted above, the study notes anticipated revenues but does not provide an analysis with respect to additional municipal costs.
-General Watson & Associates Economists Ltd. JART, Nelson An analysis of increased municipal expenditures was incorporated into this version of the study.
-See response to #8 above 14 Purpose of the Financial Impact Study: To demonstrate what financial benefits to the community may be created as a consequence of the approval.
+General Watson & Associates Economists Ltd. As confirmed to JART, Nelson has retained Altus to complete an updated financial impact study.
+This report should be completed in July and will be provided to JART upon completion.
+An analysis of increased municipal expenditures was incorporated into this version of the study.
+See response to #8 above Comment addressed 14.
+Purpose of the Financial Impact Study: To demonstrate what financial benefits to the community may be created as a consequence of the approval.
 The study does provide that a number of indirect jobs may be created as well as that a large portion of the aggregate goes to businesses in the Halton Region.
-General Watson & Associates Economists Ltd. Comment noted.
-An economic impact analysis was included in Altus' report.
-However, it should be clarified that the employment is a continuation of the existing employment, and no net new jobs are anticipated.
-While there may be no net new jobs, the continued operation of the quarry will allow existing jobs to be retained, rather than lost once the existing quarry is exhausted or annual production is significantly reduced.
+General Watson & Associates Economists Ltd. Comment noted. employment is a While there may be no net new jobs, the continued operation of the quarry will allow existing jobs to be retained, rather than lost once the existing quarry is exhausted or annual production is significantly reduced.
+Altus confirmed that the analysis presents a continuation of jobs, relative to the scenario whereby these jobs are lost if the quarry closes.